huiqi16/F1-Telemetry-Performance-Optimisation/README.md

-# F1 Chicane Performance Optimisation
+# F1 Telemetry Performance Optimisation

 > **Can machine learning on simulator data prescribe optimal driver inputs?**
 > Using 1,032 laps of racing telemetry to identify the trigger points that minimise chicane time at Albert Park Turns 1–2.